carlwitt/CPE-Bach-Clavier/README.md

 Jean-Pierre Coulon created the only good quality transcribed version of the book that I know of, including musical examples, which must have been a lot of work.
 His version is available as a tex file in french language from [IMSLP](https://imslp.org/wiki/Versuch_über_die_wahre_Art_das_Clavier_zu_spielen,_H.868,_870_(Bach,_Carl_Philipp_Emanuel)).

+## Method

+I used the first edition of the german facsimile scans as a basis for the german text.
+I used an LLM (Large Language Model) to correct the OCR (Optical Character Recognition) errors.

+The english version is based on the translation by William J. Mitchell.
+Again, I also an LLM to correct the errors introduced by the character recognition.

+In both versions, I added the musical examples transcribed from Jean-Pierre Coulon's version.
+The display is based on [VexFlow](https://www.vexflow.com/), a JavaScript library for rendering music notation in the browser.